jadm11/android-deploy/README.md

-## README for Enhanced Device List and App Deployment Script
+## README for android-deploy

 ### Introduction

-This Bash script automates the process of listing attached Android devices, filtering them based on Android version, and deploying an APK file to each selected device.
-It incorporates various improvements over the previous version, offering enhanced functionality and user experience.
+This Bash script (device_list_and_app_deployment.sh) automates the process of listing attached Android devices, filtering them based on Android version, and deploying an APK file to each selected device.

 ### Prerequisites